Sarah is a homemaker and stay-at-home mom who enjoys writing about motherhood, healthy living, finances, gardening, and all things homely.

 I am not saying it has been an easy journey to take.
 I am still adjusting to my new reality.
 I have to keep reminding myself that no, I will not be holding my new daughter come May, my belly will not grow big and round, Jenni will not be coming back.

-What Is It like to Deliver the Baby?
+What Is It Like to Deliver a Stillborn Baby?

 As hard and unfair as it feels, you will need to deliver the baby, most likely in the maternity ward of the hospital.
 My doctor gave me the option to go in right away or to take a few days to prepare.
 We chose to go in that night, but whatever you choose is the right choice for you.